GuyRayOv/Spotify/README.md

 ## ⚙️ Notebook Workflow

 Notebooks are **cascading each other** — Notebook *N* executes notebook *N-1* first and loads its serialized output (`N-1.pkl`).
+When the first notbook (REPOSITORY_PATH}/notebooks/1_spotify_dataprep.ipynb is ecectuted, it starts by downloading the Spotify dataset from Kaggle's webseite.
 Each stage can also be run independently.
-The first notbook downloads the dataset from Kaggles webseite.
+This behavior is controlled via the "chain_df"` flag in `config.json`.

 A centralized configuration file —  `{REPOSITORY_PATH}/src/config.json` — defines all global parameters, including:
 - File paths